-When it comes to location, the highest average paycheck (about $177K annually) can be spotted in Houston, Texas; Port Arthur, Texas ($135K), Rosemount, Minn. ($93K), and Minneapolis, Minn. (approximately $85K) are the next top-paying cities.
-Wichita, Kan. ranks low on the pay scale — at $60K, it is one of the lowest-paid cities.
-By state, the highest compensation levels appear in Illinois, where the average salary is around $127K per year.
+When it comes to location, the highest average paycheck (about $182K annually) can be spotted in Houston, Texas; St. Paul, Minn. ($125K), Rosemount, Minn. (around $98K), and Corpus Christi, Texas (approximately $90K) are the next top-paying cities.
+Expected earnings are below average ($72K) in Chicago, Ill., one of the lowest-paid cities.
+Pay rates in the United States are highest in the state of Minnesota, where they average to $105K per year.

 Years of Experience